This rich and decadent Crème Brûlée French Toast Casserole is an easy make-ahead breakfast or brunch entrée everyone will love!

 I love breakfast and brunch recipes that can be prepared in advance so that when I’m anticipating guests in the morning, my kitchen is sparkling clean without any effort!

-Crème Brûlée French Toast Ingredients
+Crème Brûlée French Toast Casserole

 - Butter – Salted or unsalted, your preference.